KyleJKC/PromptLab/src/content/docs/efficiency/prompting_essentials.md

 ## 2. Few-Shot Prompting

 **What it is:** You provide a few example inputs with their outputs.
-The model infers the pattern, then continues.
+The model infers the pattern, then continues it.

 **How you can use it:**